B.S./B.A. in Accounting: Curriculum

 180 total credits required

-The online Bachelor’s in Accounting gives students a strong understanding of accounting theory.
+The online bachelor’s in accounting gives you a strong understanding of accounting theory.
 This four-year program gives you a background in managerial and financial accounting, business communication, business law and macroeconomics.
-You can choose from two optional tracks to explore the accounting field that most interests you — managerial accounting or forensic accounting.
+You can choose to pursue the optional managerial accounting concentration.

 Transfer Information